-There have been no other transactions involving ordinary shares or potential ordinary shares since the reporting date and before the completion of these financial statements.
+There have been no other transactions involving ordinary shares or potential issuance of ordinary shares since the reporting date and before the completion of these financial statements.
+Consequently, the diluted earnings per share for the current year is equal to basic earnings per share.